Estimate Time7 min

 4. You've gone green

-The benefit of buying an electric vehicle used to come at tax time—tax-payers could get up to $7,500 with the Clean Vehicle Credit—but come 2024, that credit could be applied to the down payment right when you buy the car.
+The benefit of buying an electric vehicle used to come at tax time—taxpayers could get up to $7,500 with the Clean Vehicle Credit—but as of 2024, that credit could be applied to the down payment right when you buy the car.
 If you don't want to apply the credit then, you can wait until tax-filing time to claim it.
 But remember, the electric vehicle credit is nonrefundable.
 That means if the tax credit is more than what you owe, you don't get the difference back.
-One more thing: There are more component requirements for new clean vehicles you received after April 18, 2023, to qualify for the credit than there had been previously.
+One other thing: There are more income and component requirements for new clean vehicles to qualify for the credit than there had been previously.

-If you made your home planet-friendlier, you may qualify for the Residential Clean Energy Credit, which offers a 30% credit for costs related to things such as solar electric or wind energy equipment.
-There's also the Energy Efficient Home Improvement Credit, which offers a 30% credit (up 10% from last year) for costs such as insulation and energy-saving windows.
+If you made your home planet-friendlier, you may still qualify for the Residential Clean Energy Credit, which offers a 30% credit for costs related to things such as new solar, electric, or wind-energy equipment, along with other qualified clean energy property.
+There's also the Energy Efficient Home Improvement Credit, which offers a 30% credit for costs such as insulation and energy-saving windows.
 Check out the White House's site on clean energy.

 5. You sold NFTs